-The Carousel spoke to Cathy about her own experiences with asthma, how to reduce the stigma around lung disease and her personal tips on breathing easy.
+The Carousel spoke to sporting hero Cathy Freeman about her own experiences with asthma, how to reduce the stigma around lung disease and her personal tips on breathing easy.

 When did you first realise your lungs were not healthy?

 By the time I was in high school my running career was already taking flight.
 However, when I was 18 something happened that left me with an uneasy feeling.
 I had my first asthma attack.

 At the time I was training in Darwin.
 One day I just couldn’t stop wheezing.
 Looking back, I think the grass pollen triggered it, but I just put it out of my mind.

 Over the years my asthma worsened which culminated in a stressful meet at the 1997 World Championships in Athens.
 It was polluted and unbearably hot – up to 45C every day.
 I was struggling to breathe.
 It was so scary.
 Even after comfortable runs I was just gasping.
 I knew I wasn’t unfit and that things had gotten really bad.

 I was diagnosed with exercise induced asthma which is triggered by vigorous physical exertion.
 I was prescribed preventative puffers and Ventolin and from then on made sure that my puffers were on hand after every race.

 Even after I won the 400m gold medal at the Sydney 2000 Olympics I was breathing quite heavily, trying to gulp in as much air as possible.

 Then, over a decade ago, I was diagnosed with full blown asthma.

 How has lung disease affected you as an athlete and personally?